+Inside: How modern moms are raising our kids into victim mentalities without even knowing it.
 We all want to raise children who turn into responsible and capable adults, but sometimes we inadvertently make the insecure.
-And here is another thing we can do (against our own better judgement but rooted in compassion) that can give them a victim mentality.

-It was not good and it had to stop.
+It was not good and I wanted it to stop.

-I said, “Honey, why have you been acting so disobedient and wild lately?”
+I said, “Honey, why have you been acting so out of character and wild lately?”
 She looked at me seriously and in an earnest voice said…

 “I know… I sometimes do things I shouldn’t do and don’t do the things I want to do.
 Then I don’t know how to stop.”

 I told her, “I understand, baby.
-I don’t always act how I should either.
-But there are some things we just can’t do.”
+I don’t always act how I want to either.
+Still, there are some things we just can’t do.”

-“I know, mom,” my baby girl said, “I’m going to make better choices and remember to ask God to help me do what I should do.”
+“I know, mom,” she said, “I’m going to try to make better choices and remember to ask God to help me do what I’m supposed to do.”

 She does not play the victim.

 A Victim Mentality Says: